 Note that for fixed γ there may be different certificates.
 Any two such certificates must have at least one pair of intersecting petals (by maximality).
-But distinct flowers $\mathcal{F}, \mathcal{F}'$ generated by A/B and A'/B with A, A' non-isomorphic over B cannot have a common petal.
-If f and g map A and A' to some A'' while fixing B pointwise, then $g^{-1} \circ f$ is an isomorphism from A to A' fixing B.
+But distinct flowers A/B and A'/B cannot have a common petal.
+If f and g map A and A'while fixing B pointwise, then $g^{-1} \circ f$ is an isomorphism from A to A' fixing B.